Image: Hadley Park homestead, Penrith NSW

 Hadley Park is one of Australia’s oldest farming estates.
 It includes a farm house (circa 1803 –1812), a collection of farm buildings and a garden located on the Nepean River floodplain.
 This property dates to the one of the earliest phases of European settlement in Australia and documents over 200 years of continued occupation and agricultural land use.

-The Department of Planning and Environment has acquired Hadley Park to preserve and protect the heritage listed site and allow future generations to come and learn about an important part of Australian history.
+The Department has acquired Hadley Park to preserve and protect the heritage listed site and allow future generations to come and learn about an important part of Australian history.
 The property will enhance quality open space for the people of Western Sydney to enjoy for future generations.

 Image: the historic Fernhill Estate, Mulgoa, NSW.

 Fernhill Estate was first established in the late 1830s by pastoralist Edward Cox and the estate’s homestead built in 1842 is surrounded by Cumberland Plain Woodland.
 The estate, located next to Mulgoa Village, comprises the heritage-listed homestead, another home and outbuildings, gardens, lakes, paddocks, equine facilities and a 2km horse race track.

 The estate’s homestead mansion is an example of colonial–era Greek Revival architecture with an intact early colonial garden.

 The Department has finalised the purchase of the central precinct of Fernhill Estate at Mulgoa.
 The historic Estate will be reserved as green open space and its heritage buildings and gardens preserved.

 Now in public hands, the Fernhill Estate provides Government the opportunity to improve the liveability for the people of New South Wales.